gdewael/bento-sc/README.md

 ## Install

-`bento-sc` is distribution on PyPI.
+`bento-sc` is distributed on PyPI.
 ```bash
 pip install bento-sc
 ```